RhiaK/Collaborate/README.md

 Troubles:
 	I wanted to have the selection of the role of the person signing up to be a dropdown menu but had a lot of trouble trying to implement reactstrap for that functionality and could not find any other way to do so.
 I am going for an MVP, maybe I can get this fixed at a later time.

-	My background image ia a little wonky when large, I could not get it to respond well to changes in screen size.
+	My background image is a little wonky when large, I could not get it to respond well to changes in screen size.

 	I would like to make the entire app reactive for phone usage.